viluon/viluon.github.io/_posts/2020-12-19-the-implicit-limitation-problem.md

 type](http://docs.idris-lang.org/en/latest/tutorial/theorems.html) for this
 purpose, the values of which stand for actual proofs of equality and can be treated like so.
-These reified proofs can be passed between functions, destructured, combined with other proofs, and rewritten.
+These reified proofs can be passed between functions, destructured, combined with other proofs, and, perhaps most importantly, used to rewrite terms.

 ```haskell